Why Sleep Deprivation Makes Work Dangerous

 • Have impaired decision-making skills

 Commercial drivers are the most likely members of the workforce to drive while exhausted.
-However, industries that require physically demanding work or long hours also can also be prime for placing exhausted workers on the road.
+However, industries that require physically demanding work or long hours can also be responsible for placing exhausted workers on the road.

 Decreased Cognitive Ability